Local Whittle estimation of high-dimensional long-run variance and precision matrices: Conclusions

 \section{Conclusions}

 In this work, we derived consistency results for the long-run variance and precision matrices in a non-asymptotic regime allowing the underlying time series to admit a general dependence structure including long-range dependence.
+The results are derived under mild assumptions on the underlying time series which is allowed to be either Gaussian or have a linear representation.
 The shrinkage techniques are thresholding and graphical local Whittle estimation.
-Our non-asymptotic results can be used to infer consistency in a high-dimensional regime where the number of component series is allowed to grow with the sample size.
+Our non-asymptotic results can be used to infer consistency in a high-dimensional regime where the number of component series can be large compared to the sample size.

 The key technical contribution is the incorporation of the memory parameter matrix which carries information about the dependence structure of the underlying time series.
 Our results allow estimating those memory parameters simultaneously while estimating the long-run variance and the precision matrices sparsely.